-At their discretion, the academic program and clinical sites may require a drug screening and/or a criminal background check prior to allowing students into the clinical setting.
+The academic program requires a drug screening and a criminal background check prior to allowing students into the clinical setting.
+Additional drug and/or background check may be required by clinical sites.

 Initial testing fees will be paid by the program.
 If required, any additional testing and the associated fees will be the responsibility of the student.